Life Sciences Building, Room 206

 Students will need to apply and be accepted to UTA first as an undergraduate non-degree seeking student or as a student seeking a second degree.
 There are no specific requirements for the post-bacc program except for a completed degree and UTA's admission requirements.
 Students can start in the fall, spring, or summer terms.

-• If you have completed a degree and would like to take classes as a post-bacc non-degree seeking student or as seeking a second bacc, please visit the Apply UTA Website and apply to UTA with the UNDERGRADUATE Transfer or Readmit (if a former UTA student) Application.
+- If you have completed a degree at UTA over a year ago or at another institution, go to the Apply Texas Website and apply to UTA with the UNDERGRADUATE Transfer or Readmit (if a former UTA student) Application.
 (Do NOT select graduate application)

-• Students can select College of Science if prompted to choose a college and then Biology or Chemistry as a major.
-(NOTE: You should not select a major you have already completed)
+- Select College of Science if prompted to choose a college and then Biology or Biological Chemistry as a major.
+(NOTE: You should not select a major you have already completed) For non-degree-seeking students, select the option that states you will not be obtaining a degree (if available).

 __________________________________________________________________________